francesco75/monkees2/README.md

 ## Overview
 ### Title The Monkees
 ## What Does it do ?
-This Website describes  the Monkee band and shows their albums songs and video clip
+    This Website describes the Monkee band and shows their albums songs and video clip.
     The Website provides the connection with Amazon Itune to buy the Monkees Songs or Albums Online.
-    There are also the connections with You Tube to listen the Monkees Songs  and the Social NetWork like Facebook and Instagram to became Fans and attend all the Events and Tributes.
+    There are also the connections with You Tube to listen the Monkees Songs
+    and the Social NetWork like Facebook and Instagram to become Fans and attend all the Events and Tributes.
 ## Starter
      I start to create the Web Pages writing in the paper after i used the text file to develop the text and focus different points of my Website pages.
      I used another text file to report all the testing browsers and devices and after to write on the README.md.
 ## Features
 - Index.html:
      My Homepage shows the band history and members of the band with their careers.